barry-ha/Griduino/docs/ASSEMBLY.md

 Keep the small 4-pin piece that you separated.
 We'll use all of them later: two pins for the barometric sensor, two pins for the display.

 Put the header strips into the PCB; this ensures precise alignment.
 The long end of the pins go down into the breadboard; the short end goes into the Feather's PCB.
-(Actually the long pins can go up *or* down, it doesn't matter.
-We like them down for a more tidy appearance from the top.)
+(Don't put the long pins *up* or they will collide with the display hardware above it.)

 ![](img/feather-headers-img7849.jpg)